Yashaswini-09-07/breathe-esg-tech-assignment/docs/TRADEOFFS.md

 # Tradeoffs

-## Synchronous vs Asynchronous Processing
+## SQLite vs PostgreSQL

-Chosen:
-Asynchronous

-Pros:
-- Scalable
-- Faster user experience

-Cons:
-- More operational complexity

----
+SQLite was chosen for simplicity and faster setup.

-## SQL vs NoSQL
+## Single Service vs Microservices

-Chosen:
-PostgreSQL

-Pros:
-- Strong consistency
-- Relational structure fits ESG records

-Cons:
-- Less flexible schema

----
+A monolithic Django application was chosen to reduce complexity.

-## Manual Review vs Fully Automated
+## Manual Validation vs Automated Validation

-Chosen:
-Human-assisted review

-Pros:
-- Higher data quality

-Cons:
-- Additional operational effort
+Basic validation was implemented to keep the assignment manageable.